This document introduces a set of useful diagram types and a subset of ArchiMate elements.

 The intrinsic value of this approach: we can use ArchiMate throughout the design cycle.
 From the business requirements gathering phase to the further detailed design phase.
 The same language, the same tool.
 No need for switching between UML and ArchiMate, or from one tool to another.
 (Some tools support many notations such as ArchiMate, BPMN and UML, like Sparx EA for example.)
 Application services can be used when we initially define what the application should do, and how the user roles use the application, and then finally, these already identified application services can be used in later design phases within diverse diagram types.

-Use Case analysis can be performed by following steps:
+Use Case analysis can be performed by the following steps:

 - Use Cases are identified by using application services (analogous to UML Use Case Diagram)